Shropshire Union Canal: September 1945

+An inquiry held later in September 1945 determined that a 15 ft breach in the canal bank had washed away the railway embankment beneath it.
+The canal inspector reported that this section of the canal was well maintained, owing to its close proximity to the railway.
+A canal worker stated that he had passed the site the previous day and had observed neither water leakage nor any movement of the bank, adding that he had never known leaks to occur there during his 15 years of service.
+Several witnesses spoke of seeing an unusual pool of water in a field below the embankment the day before, although did not witness water falling from the canal or embankment.
+The inquiry found no evidence of criminal negligence and concluded in October that the train driver's death was the result of misadventure.

-2018 bank failure
+March 2018

 A 70 metre section of northern bank of the canal failed on 16 March 2018 at an aqueduct over the River Wheelock, near Middlewich, leaving 15 to 20 boats stranded on a 1.3 km stretch between Wardle Lock and Stanthorne Lock.
 One boat close to the 12 m deep hole had to be evacuated, and minor damage to one local's garden was recorded.
 According to the Canal and River Trust, the breach was caused by a member of the public leaving open a paddle gate on a lock, allowing water into the section of the canal, and causing it to overflow.
 After emergency repairs costing £3 million, the Middlewich branch of the canal reopened on 21 December 2018.

+December 2025

+In the early hours of 22 December 2025 a bank failure appeared under the Hurleston to Frankton section of the Llangollen Canal and drained an estimated 1 e6impgal of water.
+Two narrowboats were left at the bottom of the failure with two more left on the edge.
+The residents of these four boats were safely evacuated and no casualties were recorded.
+The Canals and Rivers Trust have closed the canal between bridges 31A and 28 (Lock 6 Grindley Brook Locks).

 Restoration

 To promote the interest in, use of, and restoration of parts of the Shropshire Union Canal, the Shropshire Union Canal Society was formed in 1966.
 Today their main restoration activities are on the Montgomery Canal, which is slowly being restored into Wales.